Advice for tourism and event businesses affected by COVID-19

 - Restructuring and insolvency advice

-- Measures to protect businesses from aggressive rent collection
+- Measures to protect businesses from aggressive rent collection (now closed)

 - Corporate Insolvency and Governance Bill, which amends insolvency and company law to support businesses through this period of instability